 We also realised that whilst we have considerable reach online, we needed to test the content with women who are inside shelters.
 It took us a while to find a partner organisation that was quick to respond and set up a time for us to interview survivors.
 We learnt the importance of not being too online focused when we gave women Amazon vouchers and a few didn’t claim them.
 We now know physical gift cards or cash gifts are of much more use to women who are staying in shelters.

 Finally, we developed better processes for moving from content ideas within the team to users.
 More specifically- semantics matter.
 We were not expecting women to find the word “course” to be overwhelming and feel educational rather than empowering.
 We’ve since tested out a few words to see what works better.

 Standing up for our values

 We responded to a social media post from a frontline organisation about the rights of trans-women to access their support.
-Our unwavering support for the rights of trans people resulted in a barrage of vitriol from individuals.
+Our unwavering support for the rights of trans people resulted in a barrage of vitriol from individuals and organisations.
 This forced us to sit down and set out with clarity our position but in doing so it helped to bring our team together about our shared values.

 2019 was a tough year for fundraising.
 We lost spirit many times but at least we’ve got into the rhythm of writing grant applications now!